Huhngoku/ADVOCATE/doc/Replay.md

 For the most operations we use the file and line number to connect an operation in the trace with an operation in the program code that is to be replayed.
-The only operations which cannot use this are the spawn and atomic operations.
+The only operations which cannot use this yet are atomic operations.
-These operations are directly implemented in Go-Assambly, which makes it impossible to get the position, from which they were called.
-We therefore need to find an other system for spawn (not implemented yet), and ignore atomics (maybe add in back later).

 If a traced operation in the replaying trace starts, it calls the following function
 ```go